 Like many others, I was intrigued and followed their blogs with fascination and more than a twinge of jealousy.

 These days, FIRE has become a phrase that you can’t get away from in the world of personal finance.
-It’s caught on with a crowd that wants autonomy over their lives.
+It stands for Financial Independence Retire Early and it’s caught on with a crowd that wants autonomy over their lives.

 FIRE may sound like dream, but it can be done.
 What’s needed: the proper mindset, smart financial strategies for saving and spending, a lot of planning, and a healthy dose of ambition.